 These take a lot of care and time, which results in labor and facility costs.

-This is one of the reasons why the Edomae higher end sushi restaurants tend to be priced higher than chained kaiten sushi restaurants.
+This is one of the reasons why the Edomae sushi restaurants are relatively priced higher than the chained kaiten sushi restaurants.

 4. Tsukiji is the Olympics of seafood

-Another thing I learned while working in Tsukiji is that Tokyo (where the Tsukiji Market is) attracts the best seafood from across Japan.
+Working in Tsukiji, I learned that Tokyo (where the Tsukiji Market is) attracts the best seafood from all across Japan.
 (Even from the world)

-Where I am now in Karatsu, Kyushu pacific oysters are only eaten from mid November to April, and rock oysters from June to August and is seasonal.
+Where I am now in Karatsu, Kyushu pacific oysters are only eaten from mid November to April, and rock oysters from June to August because it is seasonal.

-Only the northern parts of Japan like Akkeshi in Hokkaido or Sanriku in Miyagi Prefecture can produce oysters in warmer seasons.
+Only the northern parts of Japan like Akkeshi in Hokkaido or Sanriku in Miyagi Prefecture can produce oysters in all year, even in hot summer seasons.

 An interesting experience I had in Tsukiji was when I sold gigantic wild rock oysters that came from Mie Prefecture.
-1 big oyster costs 1500JPY which isn't the cheapest oyster at all, but one customer said,
+1 big oyster costs 1500JPY which isn't the cheapest oyster...
+But one customer said,

 "I'm glad I stopped by Tsukiji.
-If I had to go all the way to Mie to eat this oyster, the transport costs me 20,000JPY to go and come back.
+If I had to go all the way to Mie to eat this oyster, the transport costs me 20,000JPY to go and come back from Tokyo.
 The oysters are very good and reasonable."

 5. Reason to live in a fishing city

-I managed to find a fishing city I like and work as a fish monger to study the craft.
+As of 2025, I managed to find a fishing city I like in Karatsu, Kyushu and work as a fish monger to study the craft.

 In Tsukiji, each task of maintaining the quality and selling it was more divided among different companies.
 It made learning the process and system more difficult.

-Placing myself in a fishing city allows me to study the process of catching the fish to eating the fish a lot more easily.
+Placing myself in a fishing city makes it much more simple to study the process of catching the fish to eating the fish.

-Fishes are priced higher in Tsukiji due to all the shipping and maintenance costs.
+From experience fishes are priced 3-5 times higher in Tsukiji due to all the shipping and maintenance costs.
 Learning the craft involves buying and handling good quantity of fishes, so it's much more economical to be in Karatsu, Kyushu where I am.

 The seafood tastes amazing, and is very economical costing me only about 1/3~1/5 of what I will pay in Tokyo.